Yogananda-GopiKrishna/Atliq-Hardware-Sales-insights/README.md

 # *Data source*
 Sales database is downloaded from here.Imported and Loaded database using SQL.Five tables are Exists in sales database.All These Tables loaded in PowerBI Using MySQL.

-1.Customer Table
+1. Customer Table
-2.Market Table
+2. Market Table
-3.Sales Transactions Table
+3. Sales Transactions Table
-4.Product Table
+4. Product Table
-5.Date Table
+5. Date Table